James-h95/Webdev-project/README.md

 .
 The leaderboard page keeps track of site-wide activity and ranks users by their numbers of successes as they vie for a top-20 spot.

 ## Instructions to run:
+Ensure all necessary packages are installed according to requirements.txt.
 The following python code should be run in the terminal to set up the database:

 py // establishes python terminal from application.models import db, Item, User, Game, Message, UserGames